muratk3n/thirdwave/en/README.md

 ---

-2019: "Budweiser ordered 800 hydrogen-fueled heavy delivery trucks and is using some in California, the national leader in building out a subsidized network of refueling stations and creating incentives for vehicle purchases"
+"Budweiser ordered 800 hydrogen-fueled heavy delivery trucks and is using some in California, the national leader in building out a subsidized network of refueling stations and creating incentives for vehicle purchases [in 2019]"

 [Link](https://coloradosun.com/2021/02/11/when-is-clean-hydrogen-fuel-coming-for-colorado-cars-and-who-needs-to-get-ready/)